 John Kennedy, East Central Ohio Technology Users Club

-A Chromebook does the things that many people want a computer to do, better and faster than any other laptop, regardless of price.
-It is the most secure portal to the web that has ever been built because of super-fast updates and sandboxing.
+Chromebooks, an Alternative.
+A Chromebook does what many people want a computer to do, better and faster than any other laptop, regardless of price.
+It is the most secure portal to the Web that has ever been built because of super-fast updates and sandboxing.
 A Chromebook can pair with your Android phone and be used for messaging and video calling.
 It is perfect for anyone who wants to grab a laptop, sign in, and spend an afternoon watching Netflix or shopping online.
 You can also use it as a terminal to connect to your Windows PC or Mac.
 Chromebooks are Fun!
 Learn more from this informative presentation.

 Bill James, Computer Club of Oklahoma City